h5bp/html5boilerplate.com/docs/README.markdown

 And done !

 At this point, if any new files were created and you would like to see there in the page menu pane, it requires the modification of files variable in config.js file.
-Otherwise, internal links to another page should work (new pages just don't show up in the menu section).
 This is a drawback of using local datasource (really just xhr to get markdown files), with remote github api calls, we could get the list of all blobs.